Adhira-Deogade/Connected-devices-python/apps/labs/module03/README.md

 #### How to run the app:
 1. On RaspberryPi:
-    a.
-Create a sub-directory under /home/pi named ‘workspace’ (/home/pi/workspace).
+  - Create a sub-directory under /home/pi named ‘workspace’ (/home/pi/workspace)
-    b.
-Power off the Pi, plug the SenseHAT into the GPIO (correctly!), and power the Pi back on.
+  - Power off the Pi, plug the SenseHAT into the GPIO (correctly!), and power the Pi back on
- a.
- b.
- c.
-Access your Raspberry Pi via the same network your laptop / workstation is on and you know it’s IP / hostname
+  - Access your Raspberry Pi via the same network your laptop / workstation is on and you know it’s IP / hostname
- d.
-Install the SenseHAT python package on the Raspberry Pi
+  - Install the SenseHAT python package on the Raspberry Pi
   ```
   sudo apt-get install python3
   sudo apt-get install python3-pip